mmcampbell04/Calculator/README.md

-Calculator made for The Odin Project
+**Calculator made for The Odin Project**

-Made with HTML, CSS & Javascript
+Used HTML, CSS & Javascript

-May go back and add keyboard support
+May go back and add keyboard support...